maveniverse/mima/README.md

   </dependencies>
 ```

-To demonstrate, an example [demo](demo/) "demo project" is provided: it contains the "library" artifact, that contains
+To demonstrate, an example ["demo project"](demo/) is provided: it contains the "library" artifact, that contains
 some business logic that needs Resolver (to calculate classpath for given artifact) and it works as "plain library"
 as UTs demonstrate.
 But, to introduce a twist, this same library is then used as dependency in "library-maven-plugin",
 a Maven Plugin that does the same thing by reusing the "library".
 Here also, Invoker ITs prove that the Mojo works